 Can functional testing be replaced or significantly reduced by integration testing?
-For example, by using a CI
+For example, by using a CI server?

 Unit tests are tests built by developers; unit tests are designed to test code at the smallest practical "unit" of functioning code.
 Tests designed to address units of code that work together are integration tests.
 Integration tests are also built by developers.
 Examples help explain so much more than definitions so let me create an example to step through.